caleighwlaz/Bookish/README.md

-# Senior Capstone Project: title
+# Senior Capstone Project: Bookish
 Objective: To create a website that